Beyond the aXis of Truth II: Synopsis

-Case 1: A young artist (Guo Liang) travels back in time, bringing a modern phone with him.
+Case 1: A young artist travels back in time, bringing a modern phone with him.
 Falling in love with a woman, this relationship along with a series of misunderstandings bring about a murderous scheme concocted by his student.
-Back in the modern day, Wu Pinyu (Ivy Lee) is contacted by her long deceased mother through the same phone belonging to the artist, causing her and Xueming (Edmund Chen) to discover that they were communicating through time itself...
+Back in the modern day, Wu Pinyu is contacted by her long deceased mother through the same phone belonging to the artist, causing her and Xueming to discover that they were communicating through time itself...

-Case 2: A Frankenstein-based story with a twist - Professor Roland appear to be a respected doctor on the surface; in reality, he and his assistant Ye Zhongxing (Qi Yuwu) have been using illegal cloning to harvest organs for patients in desperate need of transplants.
-Zhongxing is morally conflicted about his actions and eventually decides to flee with Roland's personal clone (played by Rui En)), one created to replace his own wife.
+Case 2: A Frankenstein-based story with a twist - Professor Roland appear to be a respected doctor on the surface; in reality, he and his assistant Ye Zhongxing have been using illegal cloning to harvest organs for patients in desperate need of transplants.
+Zhongxing is morally conflicted about his actions and eventually decides to flee with Roland's personal clone, one created to replace his own wife.
 This, coupled with the police's discovery of several dead clones in an abandoned truck, kicks off a series of volatile events as Roland tries to get his personal clone back...

 Case 3: When he was young, Zhuge Fei accidentally injures his childhood friend Kong Zhichong at a playground.
 The injury was so severe that Zhichong was left paralyzed with half a brain left, leaving Fei extremely guilt-ridden ever since.
 In the present day, a mysterious and gruesome suicide at a restaurant leads to the team learning that Zhichong's injury has somehow caused him to gain powerful but uncontrollable psychic abilities.
-Due to how dangerous his powers are and to keep him safe, his father (Zhu Houren) has been hiding him in his house, but his brother (Roy Chiu) keeps sneaking him out to give him a normal life, inadvertently causing more deaths and accidents...
+Due to how dangerous his powers are and to keep him safe, his father has been hiding him in his house, but his brother keeps sneaking him out to give him a normal life, inadvertently causing more deaths and accidents...